 Benefits:

-- Covers tuition and other academic expenses
+- Full coverage of tuition and academic expenses

 - Provides travel and living allowances